-Photofacial is a non-abrasive and non-invasive rejuvenation of your skin using the remarkable technology of Intense Pulsed Light (IPL).
-IPL is one of the most popular light sources used by dermatologists to improve the signs of sun damage and discoloration, rosacea and brown spots on the face, hands and body.
-The IPL produces a specific wave of light which targets a certain color in the skin.
-They avoid the associated bruising sometimes seen with vascular lasers and this is a distinct advantage.
-It can be used to treat any site on the body, the most common areas being the face, neck, hands and arms.
-Topical anesthesia is recommended.
-Patients should expect mild post-procedure stinging, redness and swelling lasting 1-2 days.
-Brown spots will become darker and fall off within one week.
+Photofacial is a non-invasive procedure that uses the remarkable technology of Intense Pulsed Light (IPL).
+IPL is one of the most popular light sources used to improve the signs of sun damage and discoloration, rosacea and brown spots.
+The most common areas treated include the face, neck, chest, and hands.
+Patients should expect mild post-procedure stinging, redness and swelling.
+Brown spots will become darker and fall off in about one week.
 Multiple treatments are usually required on a monthly basis.
 Once desired results are achieved, maintenance treatments are recommended 1-2 times per year.

 Looking for pre- and post-treatment information?
 Please read our IPL Photofacial Treatment Instructions

-Whether for hygienic or cosmetic reasons, women and men who are tired of temporary, often painful methods of removing unwanted hair on the face, back, legs or other body areas may welcome IPL hair removal with relief.
-IPL produces highly focused, intense beams of light which are effective in permanently reduce unwanted hair growth.
-Dark pigments in the hair follicles beneath the skin’s surface absorb this light and convert it to heat, destroying the follicles and preventing hair growth for up to two years; therefore, patients with dark hair and lighter skin are the best candidates for treatment.
-This is also a wonderful treatment for patients with foliculitis.
+Whether for hygienic or cosmetic reasons, women and men who are tired of temporary, often painful methods of removing unwanted hair on the face, back, legs or other body areas may welcome IPL hair removal.
+IPL produces highly focused, intense beams of light which are effective in reducing unwanted hair growth.
+Dark pigments in the hair follicles beneath the skin’s surface absorb this light and convert it to heat, destroying the follicles and preventing hair growth for up to two years.
+Patients with dark hair and lighter skin are the best candidates for treatment.
 The patient can expect anywhere from 50-70% reduction in hair growth after a series of 3-6 treatments.
 Hairs that do grow back are usually smaller, lighter and less noticeable.
-Maintenance treatments may sometimes be needed.
+Maintenance treatments may be needed.

 Looking for pre- and post-treatment information?
 Please read our IPL Hair Removal Treatment Instructions

-The excimer laser is an FDA approved device shown to be effective in treating diseases and cosmetic problems where the color in the skin has been lost.
-This includes vitiligo, color changes associated with laser resurfacing and stretch marks.
+The excimer laser is an FDA approved device shown to be effective in treating diseases and cosmetic problems where the color in the skin has been lost, such as vitiligo.
 It is also quite effective in the treatment of localized psoriasis.
 For vitilgo, best results are seen on the face and neck; however, multiple treatments are required.
-It may take as many as 10 treatments to clear plaques associated with psoriasis and 40-50 treatments for vitilgo.
+It may take 10 or more treatments to see improvement in plaques associated with psoriasis, and 40-50 treatments for vitilgo.

 Non-ablative Erbium Laser

 Fractionated, non-ablative erbium laser treatments effectively target wrinkles, scars, stretch marks and skin resurfacing.
-Patients can expect redness and swelling for 3-4 days after treatment.
+Patients can expect redness and swelling for up to a week after treatment.
 Multiple treatments spaced four weeks apart are recommended for optimal results.